-April 21 has been a very busy day in National Hockey League history.
-We have seen defensemen shine on the offensive stage, some big hat tricks and plenty of other memorable Stanley Cup playoff moments on this date.
+April 21 has been a hectic day in National Hockey League history.
+We have seen defensemen shine on the offensive stage, some big hat tricks, and plenty of other memorable Stanley Cup playoff moments on this date.
 Plus, one of many legends in Toronto began on this date.

 The Legend of Bill Barilko

 Barilko, a defenseman, played five seasons for the Toronto Maple Leafs and was a member of four Stanley Cup-winning teams during his short time in the NHL.
 At age 24, he had his biggest moment in the league on April 21, 1951.

 In Game 5 of the Stanley Cup Final, Barilko scored less than three minutes into overtime to beat the Montreal Canadiens and give the Maple Leafs their fourth championship in the past five seasons.
 It was the franchise’s ninth Stanley Cup, which, at the time, was the most in NHL history.
 This remains as the only Stanley Cup Final in league history where every game of the series was decided in overtime.

 Unfortunately, that was the final shift and goal of Barilko’s career and life as he died in a plane crash later that summer.
-On August 26, 1951, while returning home from a fishing trip in northern Quebec, the single-engine plane he was traveling on went missing.
+On August 26, 1951, while returning home from a fishing trip in northern Quebec, the single-engine plane he traveled on went missing.
 The wreckage was not found until June of 1962.
-A deadly combination of pilot error, bad weather and too much cargo were deemed the cause of the crash.
+A deadly combination of pilot error, bad weather, and too much cargo was deemed the cause of the crash.

 Gord Downie and his band The Tragically Hip brought the story of Barilko back to life 30 years after the wreckage was finally found.
 Their song “Fifty Mission Cap” describes his mysterious disappearance and became one of their most popular songs while exposing Barilko’s story to a whole new generation of fans.
 It is still played during the pregame skate at Maple Leafs’ home games.